spiral/docs/odm/oop.md

 ```

 ## Compositions and Complex Types
-Compositions is one of the most powerful features of ODM component, such functionality provides ability to nest multiple models inside each other.
+Compositions is one of the most powerful features within the ODM component.
+This functionality provides the ability to nest multiple models inside each other.
 It can also be combined with inheritance and atomic operations.

 #### DocumentEntity
 Before we will jump to compositions, let's review class `DocumentEntity`, such class is very similar to `Document` by it's definition (in a fact, it's `Document` parent) but it does not provide ActiveRecord like functionality which makes it perfect candicate to be embedded.
 To create `DocumentEntity` model, we have to execute command "create:entity profile -f biography:text -f facebookUID:int", generated entity looks exacly the same as other Documents and can be configured same way: